scala/docs.scala-lang/_sips/sip-submission.md

 of the Scala codebase, committers or contributors of the Scala compiler.
 Exceptionally, members may also be important representatives of the community with a high technical knowledge to understand the implications of every proposal and participate into the discussions.
-The members are elected by the Process Lead based on their expertise and implication in the community.
+New members are elected by existing members of the SIP Committee, based on their expertise and involvement in the community.

 The current committee members are: